 A Change in Luxury

-Mylo™ derives from mycelium, an ecological connective tissue found in our earth.
-Microsilk™ is a synthetic and sustainable version of spider’s silk, an incredibly strong and pliable material.
+Mylo™ derives from mycelium, an ecological connective tissue found on our earth.
+Microsilk™ is a synthetic and sustainable version of spider silk, a solid and pliable material.
 B-Silk™ is a replacement for silicone and keratin in beauty products.

 Sustainable Luxury Products

-The common misconception is that "sustainable" doesn't equal "luxury”.
+The common misconception is that "sustainable" doesn't equal "luxury."
 This is just not the case.
 So let's squash this mistaken belief once and for all, and here are my top picks for perfect purchases for a sustainable luxury lifestyle.

-Our skin deserves to be pampered, without impacting our environment negatively.
-Try a luxury skincare range that pulls from Ayurvedic tradition, while catering to the faster-paced lifestyle most of us live.
+Our skin deserves to be pampered without impacting our environment negatively.
+Try a luxury skincare range that pulls from Ayurvedic tradition while catering to the faster-paced lifestyle most of us live.

 My Pick: M.S.Skincare